 Passing grades: Graduate students who satisfactorily complete the work of a subject by the end of the term receive one of the following grades.
-Note that in most departments and graduate programs, grades below B are normally considered to be unacceptable as a measure of progress towards degree objectives.
+Note that in most departments and graduate programs, grades below B are normally considered an unacceptable measure of progress towards degree objectives.

 A: Exceptionally good performance demonstrating a superior understanding of the subject matter, a foundation of extensive knowledge, and a skillful use of concepts and/or materials.